arif332/KBs.Pub/kubernetes/kubernetes_multinode_install.md

 ## Procedure

-/etc/hosts file setting in each node
+/etc/hosts file setting in each node so that can reach by name.

 ```bash
 192.168.56.50    kube-master